How Long Does Ringworm Last?

 Does Ringworm Go Away On Its Own?

 The short answer is yes - ringworm can eventually go away on its own.
-However, this can take anywhere from between a few weeks to a few months.
+However, this can take anywhere from a few weeks to a few months.

 Not seeking treatment for a ringworm or jock itch infection can cause you to experience unnecessary itching and discomfort throughout the entire time you have the infection.